Tboli sunbird

 The Tboli sunbird (Aethopyga tibolii) is a species of bird in the sunbird family Nectariniidae.
 It is endemic to the Philippines found only in the mountains of south Mindanao.
 Its natural habitat is tropical moist montane forest starting from 800 meters above sea level.
 It was formerly considered to be a subspecies of the Apo sunbird.

 Taxonomy

 The Tboli sunbird was formally described in 1997 by Robert Kennedy and collaborators based on a specimen collected in mossy forest at an elevation of 1321 m, near Mount Busa in the south of the island of Mindanao in the Philippines.
 They considered it to be a subspecies of the Apo sunbird and coined the trinomial name Aethopyga boltoni tibolii where the epithet tiboli is named after the Tboli people who inhabit southern Mindanao.
 The Tboli sunbird is now treated as a separate species based on the differences in plumage and vocalizations as well as the divergence of the mitochondrial DNA.

-Description

-Ebird describes it as a "A small, localized bird of montane forest in southern Mindanao.
-Has a long, curved bill, a gray head, yellow underparts and rump, an olive back and wings, and a white-tipped tail.
-Male has a narrow pale yellow throat stripe from the bill to the chest bordered with dark gray, a greenish-blue tail, and an orange patch in front of the shoulder.
-Female has a pale gray throat and a faintly streaked chest.
-Similar to Gray-hooded Sunbird, but Tboli has a yellow rather than white belly.
-Voice similar to Apo Sunbird’s, including a rapid pulsing series of “chip!” notes and a high-pitched upslurred “chuuuuuit!””